bradleybj09/P151/README.md

 - There's no local storage.
 I just didn't think it was worth the implementation here.
 That means that each call to each detail page calls the relevant endpoints, and that the results are not cached.
 - In a big app, we'd go multi-module.
 But I didn't think that was a good use of time on this.
 - There are some hacks to get around the api limitations, but nothing too bad.
-I make some assumptions about the data.
+I make some assumptions about the data, e.g. putting a limit of 151 on the list call.
 - On the list, there is simply a pokeball for each entry.
 The api does not include any imagery in the list calls, and I didn't want to make 454 api calls just to initialize the app.
 However, I'm putting a 'feature not a bug' spin on this; I've modeled the list ui after the original pokedex in the show (if my memory isn't failing), which had a pokeball on each entry.